-At an interface between a non-conducting medium and a metal, the boundary condition in (1.17) is often a good enough approximation.
-When there is a need for more accurate evaluations there are two ways to go.
+At an interface between a non-conducting medium and a metal, the boundary condition in (1.17) is often a very good approximation.
+If we need a very accurate solution a more accurate boundary condition is required.
 We can treat the two media as two regions and simply use the exact boundary conditions in (1.16).
-A disadvantage is that we have to solve for the electric and magnetic field in both regions.
-If we use FEM both regions have to be discretized.
+There are several disadvantages in doing that.
+One is that we have to solve for the electric and magnetic field in both regions.
+If we use FEM it means that both regions have to be discretized and that creates some serious problems.
 The wavelength in a conductor is considerably much smaller than the wavelength in free space, c.f., section 5.9.
-Since the mesh size is proportional to the wavelength a much finer mesh is needed in the metal than in the non-conducting region and that increases the computational time and required memory.
-There is a third alternative and that is to use an impedance boundary condition.
+Since the mesh size is proportional to the wavelength we need to use an extremely fine mesh in the metal and that increases the computational time and required memory.
+Fortunately, we have a third alternative and that is to use an impedance boundary condition.
 This condition is derived in section 5.9.
-We let E and H be the electric and magnetic fields at the surface, but in the non-conducting region, and \hat{n} the normal unit vector directed out from the metal.
-Then the condition is
+We let E and E be the electric and magnetic fields at the surface and E the normal unit vector directed out from the metal.
+Then the condition reads